tera-toolbox/tera-game-state/doc/inventory.md

 ## getTotalAmountInBag
 - Returns the total amount of bag items with the given ID (or array of IDs).
 - Exemplary usage: `mod.game.inventory.getTotalAmountInBag(CONSUMABLE_ID)`

+## getTotalAmountInPocket
+- Returns the total amount of items with the given ID (or array of IDs) in the given pocket.
+- Exemplary usage: `mod.game.inventory.getTotalAmountInPocket(1, CONSUMABLE_ID)`

+## getTotalAmountInPockets
+- Returns the total amount of items with the given ID (or array of IDs) in all pockets combined.
+- Exemplary usage: `mod.game.inventory.getTotalAmountInPockets(CONSUMABLE_ID)`

+## getTotalAmountInBagOrPockets
+- Returns the total amount of items with the given ID (or array of IDs) in the bag and all pockets combined.
+- Exemplary usage: `mod.game.inventory.getTotalAmountInBagOrPockets(CONSUMABLE_ID)`

 ## find
 - Returns the first item with the given ID (or array of IDs) found in both equipment and bag combined.